 When the national average price for gasoline hits $2.90 a gallon in April, that's a bad sign.
 That could be the cheapest price we'll see for the rest of the year.

-Worse, much of the recent increase could have
+Worse, much of the recent increase could have been avoided.

 Prices often rise as we head into May and stay elevated throughout the summer.
 One reason, of course, is that demand for gasoline picks up from Memorial Day through Labor Day as millions of families take vacations.
 But May is also the month when the fuels industry must complete the costly transition to the more stringent summer-grade gasoline standards, designed to fight smog.